AgEagle Aerial Systems Inc. (UAVS) Analysis & Forecast for 2021

-AgEagle Aerial Systems Inc. (AMEX: UAVS) is 38.50% higher on its value in year-to-date trading and has touched a low of $0.19 and a high of $17.68 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The UAVS stock was last observed hovering at around $8.10 in the last trading session, with the day’s gains setting it 0.21% off its average median price target of $453.75 for the next 12 months.
-It is also 98.17% off the consensus price target high of $453.75 offered by 1 analysts, but current levels are 98.17% higher than the price target low of $453.75 for the same period.
+AgEagle Aerial Systems Inc. (AMEX: UAVS) is -1.33% lower on its value in year-to-date trading and has touched a low of $0.19 and a high of $17.68 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The UAVS stock was last observed hovering at around $7.13 in the last trading session, with the day’s loss setting it -1.21% off its average median price target of $453.75 for the next 12 months.
+It is also 98.7% off the consensus price target high of $453.75 offered by 1 analysts, but current levels are 98.7% higher than the price target low of $453.75 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)